-- (i) An employee will, for the return journey, receive the same payments provided for the forward journey (see clause 24.7(a)).
-In addition, daily hire employees will receive an amount of \$20.81 to cover the cost of transport and transporting tools from the main public transport terminal to the employee's usual place of residence. - (ii) The return journey payments will not be paid if the employee terminates or discontinues employment within two months of commencing on the job or is dismissed for incompetence within one working week of commencing on the job, or is dismissed for misconduct at any time.
+- (i) An employee will, for the return journey, receive the same payments provided for the forward journey (see clause 25.6(a)25.6(a)25.6(a)).
+In addition, daily hire employees will receive an amount of \$20.81 to cover the cost of transport and transporting tools from the main public transport terminal to the employee's usual place of residence. - (ii) The return journey payments will not be paid if the employee terminates or discontinues employment within 2 months of commencing on the job or is dismissed for incompetence within one working week of commencing on the job, or is dismissed for misconduct at any time.